realestate-com-au/stackup/README.md

     $ stackup STACK-NAME ...

-Called without stack-name, it will list stacks:
+Called with `--list`, it will list stacks:

-    $ stackup
+    $ stackup --list
     foo-bar-test
     zzz-production